Well, when we were last together, ladies and gentlemen, I was sharing with you a confounding computer problem.

 That is the case which made the New Deal constitutional, if you will.

-Uh 1942.
+1942.

-Commerce clause includes commerce solely within a state.
+Commerce Clause includes commerce solely within a state.

-The interstate commerce clause deals with the commerce among the several states.
+The Interstate Commerce Clause deals with the commerce among the several states.

-Commerce, interstate commerce can be that commerce within a state.
+Interstate commerce can be that commerce within a state.

-So it it's I I just I find it's it's hilarious to read Justice Stevens lecturing about democracy, because he's the guy that wants to look at foreign law a lot.
+So I just, I find it's hilarious to read Justice Stevens lecturing about democracy because he's the guy that wants to look at foreign law law.

 He's the one who writes his own law from the bench.

-Uh he did say in this case, if Congress wants to change this, they can write a law specific to it.
+He did say in this case, if Congress wants to change this, they can write a law specific to it.

-So Congress now has to go back and correct what the 1942 Supreme Court did if they want to limit interstate commerce to one state.
+So Congress now has to go back and correct what the 1942 Supreme Court did if they want to limit interstate commerce to one state or prohibit interstate commerce from including one state.

-Congress, it's it's now up to Congress by this decision to go back and say, no, no, no, no.
+Congress, it's now up to Congress by this decision to go back and say, no, no, no, no, Wickard versus Philburn, that's not what we meant.

 That's how convoluted things have become, folks.

-Yeah, just because Justice Stevens says Congress will have to write a new law doesn't mean that this court would find uh a new law constitutional if it contradicts one of its own decisions.
+Yeah, just because Justice Stevens says Congress will have to write a new law doesn't mean that this court would find a new law constitutional if it contradicts one of its own decisions.

 And this is where you get into this whole argument.

-I mean, in this case, Justice Stevens in his uh majority opinion clearly says Congress needs to go back.
+I mean, in this case, Justice Stevens in his majority opinion clearly says Congress needs to go back.

-They want to make this legal and rewrite it, but it's it's it's convoluted because without the previous Supreme Court case, I it I hope I'm making this understandable.
+But it's convoluted because without the previous Supreme Court case, I hope I'm making this understandable.

 How can they do this?